In this document we specify the STARK verifier used in Starknet.

 We assume that the public input is instantiated and verified by the parent protocol, and thus is out of scope of this standard.

-Commitments to all the polynomials, before the FRI protocol, are done on evaluations of polynomials in the evaluation domain (as defined in the previous subsection).
+Commitments to all the polynomials, before the FRI protocol, are done on evaluations of polynomials in the evaluation domain as defined in the Domains and Commitments section of the Starknet FRI Verifier specification.

 Commitments to all the polynomials, before the FRI protocol, are done using table commitments as described in the Table Commitments section of the Merkle Tree Polynomial Commitments specification.